AMReX-Codes/amrex-parser/README.md

    parser.registerVariables({"x","y","z"});
    auto f = parser.compile<3>();  // 3 because there are three variables.

-   // f can be used in both host and device code.
-It takes 3 arguments in
+   // ParserExecutor<3> f is thread-safe, and can be used in both host and
-   // this example.
-The parser object must be alive for f to be valid. for (int k = 0; ...) {
+   // device code.
+It takes 3 arguments in this example.
+The parser object
+   // must be alive for f to be valid.

+   for (int k = 0; ...) {
      for (int j = 0; ...) {
        for (int i = 0; ...) {